Xena: Warrior Princess: Movies

 Hercules and Xena – The Animated Movie: The Battle for Mount Olympus, a direct-to-video animated movie, was released in January 1998.
 The film features the voices of actors from both Hercules: The Legendary Journeys and Xena: Warrior Princess – including Lucy Lawless, Kevin Sorbo, Michael Hurst and Renee O'Connor.
 The plot involves Hercules' mother being kidnapped by Zeus and the release of the Titans.
 Xena and Gabrielle have supporting roles in the movie.

 Since the end of the series, rumors have circulated that a feature-length movie was in the works.
 In 2003, screenwriter Katherine Fugate was approached for the project, and was quoted saying that she expected the start of production to be three to five years away, which suggested a release sometime between 2006 and 2009.
 Actress Lucy Lawless was quoted in several interviews saying she would be interested in participating in a Xena film as well.

 In April 2009, Robert Tapert stated there was no intention of a live-action Xena feature film.
-"It's something that just won't happen....In twenty years or ten years, in some amount of years, like McGyver, like Charlie's Angels, it [could] happen like that [with other actresses]."
+"It's something that just won't happen....In twenty years or ten years, in some amount of years, like MacGyver, like Charlie's Angels, it [could] happen like that [with other actresses]."

 Following the continued online popularity of the show, a global campaign to directly bombard Universal Pictures with requests for a Xena movie was launched in April 2013.
 Over a few days, hundreds of thousands of messages were sent showing support for the production of a Xena film starring the original cast.
 After receiving acknowledgement from Universal Studios' offices in Australia, Finland, and Spain, campaign efforts were rewarded in May 2013 when Lucy Lawless stated on her Twitter account that she had been contacted by a "chap who wants to re-invigorate the #Xena brand", while warning fans that "there's a lot of red tape around #XWP so don't get your knickers in a twist.
 It may come back in a different form".
 Since then, Lucy Lawless has appeared on multiple televised interviews showing her support of a potential revival of the Xena franchise, stating that talks are currently underway to resolve legal issues impeding the progress of a potential Xena movie project.